-Twitter is entirely refreshing its rules once again as a countermeasure to abusive behavior, adult contents, spam, and self-harm.
-The recent-most significant incident on the message platform that escalated this refreshment is regarding President Trump, whose Twitter account was taken down by an employee for a few minutes.
+Twitter is entirely refreshing its rules once again as a countermeasure to abusive behavior, adult content, spam, and self-harm.
+The recent-most significant incident on the messaging platform that escalated this refreshment is regarding President Trump, whose Twitter account was taken down by an employee for a few minutes.

 Twitter is looking forward to changing its content policies following the incident, simultaneously keeping the fundamentals as they are.
-It will come up with examples for user convenience and will start rolling out the changes by November 22.
+It will come up with user convenience examples and start rolling out the changes by November 22.

 Among other changes, the concerns are surrounding self-harm.
-Twitter will newly analyze contents for detecting the same, and for the better (of course!).
-The platform has removed tweets that include or encourage the self-harming behavior.
+Twitter will newly analyze contents to detect the same, and for the better (of course!).
+The platform has removed tweets that include or encourage self-harming behavior.
 The updated policy notes the strictness of Twitter in implementing the new rule.

-The contents determined as ‘graphic’ or ‘adult’ are banned from Twitter, as per the new changes.
-The social network service will clarify in its Help Center webpage with examples, on exactly which kinds of contents are to fall under these labels.
+The contents determined as ‘graphic’ or ‘adult’ are banned from Twitter as per the new changes.
+The social network service will clarify in its Help Center webpage with examples on exactly which kinds of content are to fall under these labels.

 As a sum up, Twitter is no different as social media than the likes of Google and Facebook, who had always been facing questions regarding abusive contents, and even the spread of fake news.
 We hope that the newest changes that Twitter brings to its policy will do good in answering those – at least from its side.